 Why do we need actives?

-Our skin’s renewal cycle is about every 28 days, which means that every 28 days, we’ll completely shed our old skin cells and get a fresh new set.
-It’s like laundry day for our face (sort of)!
-But sometimes our old skin cells get too attached and refuses to leave.
+Our skin’s renewal cycle is about every 28 days, which means that every 28 days, we’ll have shed all our old skin cells and gotten a fresh new set.
+But sometimes our old skin cells become squatters and refuses to leave.
 As a result your face starts looking dull, it feels rough, your pores are clogged, and skincare products feel less effective.
-Exfoliating helps get rid of the dead skin to make room for our new skin underneath.
+Exfoliating helps get rid of the dead skin to make room for our new cells underneath.

 Actives, on the other hand, are chemicals that break down the bond between dead skin cells to help speed up the shedding process.
 2 of the most common ones: AHA, a water-soluble active that works on the surface of the skin, and BHA, an oil-soluble active that can really get into your pore and clear the gunk out.
 Learn more about actives here.